lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

 create a compute session to the worker that meets the user's resource request.
 In addition, when resources are insufficient, the user's request to create a compute session is registered as a PENDING state in the job queue.
-Later, when the resource becomes available again, the PENDING request is activated to perform compute session creation.
+Later, when the resources become available again, the pended request is resumed to create a compute session.

-You can also check the operation of the job scheduler in a simple way from the user GUI console.
-Currently, our GPU host can allocate up to 2 fGPUs of resources.
-Now let's create 3 compute sessions at the same time requesting allocation of resources equal to 1 fGPU.
-At the bottom of the session launch dialog, there are GPU and Sessions sliders.
-If you specify a value greater than 1 in Sessions, when the LAUNCH button is clicked, the number of sessions will be requested at the same time.
+You can check the operation of the job scheduler in a simple way from the user GUI console.
+When the GPU host can allocate up to 2 fGPUs, let's create 3 compute sessions at the same time requesting allocation of 1 fGPU, respectivley.
+In the Custom allocation section of the session launch dialog, there are GPU and Sessions sliders.
+If you specify a value greater than 1 in Sessions and click the LAUNCH button, the number of sessions will be requested at the same time.
 Let's set the GPU and Sessions to 1 and 3, respectively.
-In a situation where only 2 fGPUs exists, 3 sessions requesting a total of 3 fGPU resources are created.
+This is the situation that 3 sessions requesting a total of 3 fGPUs are created when only 2 fGPUs exist.

 .. image:: session_launch_dialog_3_sessions.png
    :width: 350
    :align: center

 Wait for a while and you will see three compute sessions being listed.
-At this time, if you look closely at the Status column, you can see that two of the three compute sessions are in RUNNING state, but the other compute session remains in the PENDING state.
+If you look closely at the Status panel, you can see that two of the three compute sessions are in RUNNING state, but the other compute session remains in PENDING state.
 This PENDING session is only registered in the job queue and has not actually been allocated a container due to insufficient GPU resources.